 BY PATRICK BARTLEY

-The twentieth birthday of Makybe Diva is cause to celebrate those astonishing three consecutive wins in the Melbourne Cup once more - a feat that is yet to be matched.
+Makybe Diva.
+Three consecutive wins in the Melbourne Cup - a feat that is yet to be matched.

 To retire on a high note is what every champion in every sport wants to achieve.
 Boxers say when they retire they want to be remembered as the greatest, but rarely succeed.
 Footballers, cricketers and athletes all try but inevitably have ‘my last’ which very often becomes ‘the one too many.’